Artic Birds and Tundra Landscapes

 Open for Registration

 Itinerary and General Information

-Our Svalbard ship returns to Longyearbyen late in the day on June 9, 2020.
-On June 10, we’ll sleep in before disembarking the ship after breakfast.
+June 29–July 3, 2021: Our Svalbard ship returns to Longyearbyen late in the day on June 28, 2021.
+On June 29, we’ll sleep in before disembarking the ship after breakfast.
 We will have a bit of time in Longyearbyen until our afternoon flight on Widerøe Airlines to Vadsø (via Tromsø).
-We’ll then take the one hour drive to Vardø, where we are based for 4 nights.
-While our exact itinerary will be weather dependent, we intend to make two visits to the island of Hornøya to photograph the birds (puffins, razorbills, guillemots, and kittiwakes) nesting there.
+We’ll then take the one hour drive to Vardø, where we are based for four nights.
+While our exact itinerary will be weather dependent, we plan on two visits to the island of Hornøya to photograph the puffins, razorbills, guillemots, and kittiwakes nesting there.
 We’ll also take a boat ride out to the island of Syltefjordstauran to photograph Northern gannets, kittiwakes, and white-tailed eagles.
-In between, we’ll stay busy shooting seaside landscapes in this beautiful part of Norway, and conducting out signature image reviews, critiques, and post-processing sessions.
+In between, we’ll stay busy shooting seaside landscapes in this beautiful part of Norway and conducting out signature image reviews, critiques, and post-processing sessions.

-On June 14, 2020, we will depart Vardø for the one hour drive back to Vadsø and our flight to Oslo.
-Once in Oslo we’ll check into the Radisson Blu Oslo Airport Hotel, where our workshop concludes.
-Flights home can be made at any time on June 15, 2020.
+July 3, 2021: We will depart Vardø for the one hour drive back to Vadsø and our flight to Oslo.
+Once in Oslo, we’ll check into the Radisson Blu Oslo Airport Hotel, where our workshop concludes.
+Flights home can be made at any time on July 4, 2021.

 What to Bring and How to Prepare for Your Workshop

 Please see our How To Prepare For Your Workshop page now for guidelines on workshop prep, gear, and packing.
 Approximately 90 days before your workshop, you will be sent a PDF with more specific instructions.